Adhithiya-77/Adhithiya-77/README.md

 ## 🧭 The Story

-I started with one question:
+I started with a simple question:

-**"How does this actually work?"**
+> **"How does this actually work?"**

 That question led me to programming.

 Programming led me to problem solving.
 Problem solving led me to data.
-And data pulled me into **AI & Machine Learning**.
+And data led me to **AI & Machine Learning**.

-Today, I'm learning by building, experimenting, solving problems, and turning concepts into projects.
+Today, I'm learning by building, solving problems, experimenting with ideas, and turning concepts into projects.

 **I'm not trying to know everything.
 I'm trying to get better every day.**

 ---

-## 🚀 Currently
+## 🚀 Where I Am Now

 **Learning** → Python · DSA · Mathematics · Statistics · Machine Learning

 **Building** → AI/ML · Data Science · Python Projects

-**Solving** → 180+ LeetCode problems
+**Solving** → 180+ LeetCode Problems

 **Preparing** → GATE DA

 ---

-## ⚡ My Stack
+## ⚡ My Toolkit

 <div align="center">